Dupuytren’s disease treatment

 Surgery to straighten bent fingers has long been the established method of treatment, but in recent years new treatments have become available to deal with the earlier stages of the disease.
-Treatments such as Radiotherapy may nowbe available on the NHS depending on the local CCG’s funding, and treatments are available from private clinics in the UK.
+Treatments such as Radiotherapy may nowbe available on the NHS depending on the local CCG’s funding, and from private clinics in the UK.

 NICE has published a page with NHS guidelines, and mentions steroid injections, radiotherapy and surgery as treatment options.

 In 2019 the NHS adopted new guidelines for Dupuytren’s surgical treatment.
 The new guidelines can be read and downloaded as pdf.
 Dupuytren Guidelines EBI consultation